Puff Pastry Apple Turnovers are delicious easy desserts made with flaky puff pastry dough filled with cinnamon flavored diced apples.

 Lightly flour your work surface, rolling pin and your hands before working on the puff pastry.
 Do this and you will be happy that you did.
 Brush off the excess flour.

 Seal puff pastry and use fork to crimp the edges.
-Brush lightly with egg wash.
+Lightly brush with egg wash.

 Place 3 to 4 slits on top of puff pastry for ventilation.